-You've probably seen standard software-based 2FA systems that send you a text message or email to confirm your identity.
-While these are fine (and better than no 2FA system), physical hardware-based security keys, like the ones featured here, are so much better.
+You've probably seen standard software-based 2FA systems that send you text messages or emails to confirm your identity.
+While these are fine (and better than no 2FA system), physical hardware-based security keys, like the ones featured here, are much better.

 Once inserted into a computer or mobile device grants the user instant access to services using a button or keypad – and this can offer a higher grade of security without waiting for a code to be beamed to a device.